www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/9999-12-21-splitcells-network-projects.md

   A simplified and therefore easily portable folder structure is preferred.
 * Generally speaking all tickets should be reachable via this blog.
 * This blog is only used for complex or important tickets, that may create lasting requirements.
-  It may also be used for tickets, were its reasoning is important or complex and therefore needs to be documented.
+  It may also be used for tickets, were its reasoning is important or complex and therefore needs to be documented, but does not make sense to be placed inside the source code repo.
   Other tickets are linked from this blog.
 * A dedicated Git repo is used in order to avoid problems caused by polluting other repos.
   As this repo is about any ticket related to network projects,